Honest Pros and Cons of Living in Roanoke

 01 / Concentrated Job Market

 Outside of healthcare — where Carilion Clinic employs approximately 8,000 people regionally and anchors Roanoke's medical economy — the private sector job market is limited compared to Northern Virginia, Richmond, or Charlotte.
 Roanoke's economic development strategy is deliberately targeting remote workers and retirees with portable income for this reason.
 If you need to find local employment in finance, tech, or professional services, the options are narrower than in larger Virginia markets.
-If you bring your income with you, this limitation disappears entirely.

 02 / Car Dependency

-03 / Valley Pollen and Allergy Season
+03 / Valley Pollen & Allergy Season

 04 / Luxury Retail Gap